bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.

 Display block is the main display style for most html elements.
 It is great when you want one section/tag to be the full width of the page.
 It also allows you to set the width and height.
 Inline on the other hand is everything else.
-These elemens, like span, allow you to put elements in the normal flow of the page.
+These elements, like span, allow you to put elements in the normal flow of the page.
 You can set width but not height.

 3. What are the 4 areas of the box model?